 Our families made plans that we would meet.
 Her father and sister–in–law arrived with Sunetra, who looked beautiful.
 After a brief conversation with the adults, we moved to an adjoining room and conversed for a few hours about our calling and families.
-We met again the next day and conversed more about ministry and life in the United States.
+We met again the next day and conversed more about ministry and viagra for sale in uk life in the United States.
 I had applied to work for a branch of the government that my uncle also worked for.
 I was struggling with my calling and questioning if Army officership was the right fit for me.
 Every day, I prayed to God about my plans, at the same time asking His will to take place in my life.
 It was in this period of uncertainty that I heard about Asit’s proposal.
 I was quite an independent person and was not sure if Asit was the future spouse for my lifestyle.

 Sunetra was a Salvationist living a holy life to which she had been called, and she obeyed her calling.
 I was doing the same: striving to live a holy life and obeying God in my call to be an officer.
 I was praying to God that if He thought Asit was the person for me then I would not get accepted for the job, but if I got accepted for the job, then that would mean Asit is not the person for me.
 For me to make a right decision and knowing God’s will for my life I had to know that clearly and surely.
 I received a letter from my uncle a month later saying that the job had not materialize.
 Immediately I knelt by my bed in my small room and resurrendered my life to God.
 I thanked Him for confirming His will for me—which was, Asit was the person for me.